Install Katalon Studio

 This workaround applies to Katalon Studio Enterprise (KSE) v10.1.0 and later.

-are write-protected, it's still possible to run applications by redirecting their configuration and workspace data to user-accessible locations.
+In environments where system directories such as C:\Program Files are write-protected, it's still possible to run applications by redirecting their configuration and workspace data to user-accessible locations.
 This guide explains how to configure an application to operate normally under such restrictions.

 Prerequisites